- 500g 00 flour

 Take 1/3 of the pasta dough, roll out a little on bench.
 Roll through pasta roller starting at larger setting and working your way down to the lowest setting.
 Fold to the width of pasta roller and repeat process four times, starting at the thickest setting and working to the smallest.

 For tortellini cut into 10 cm squares.
 Fill with ricotta and shape.
 Cook in salted boiling water for four minutes.

 Blend ricotta in a blender until smooth and add salt if needed.

 Put olive oil and tomatoes in a pot on medium heat.
 Once tomatoes start to soften take oﬀ the heat and add olives, basil, lemon zest.
 Add lemon juice and salt to taste.

-Grill scampi.
-Place warmed tortellini in bowl, spoon over tomato mix and add scampi.
+To serve: Grill scampi.
+Place warmed tortellini in a bowl, spoon over tomato mixture and add scampi.
 Garnish with micro basil.

 On returning to Melbourne they opened Ciao Cielo.
 Recently the restaurant moved to a bigger, stunning heritage building in Port Melbourne where Bryan is the Executive Chef and Co-owner specialising in modern Italian cuisine.

 - Bryan Nelson, Head Chef/Ciao Cielo